Frequently Asked Questions

 What is the minimum casting lot size I can order?

-As a job shop, we are capable of supplying just one or two parts or filling orders for thousands.
+As a job shop, we are capable of supplying a single part or filling orders for thousands.
 Since the size, alloy, and requirements of each casting vary, EPCO uses a minimum ship lot charge.

 What is the typical lead time for a casting?

 If new tooling is required, samples are typically supplied in 10 to 12 weeks.
-After sample approval, production castings can be supplied in 10 to 12 weeks for commercial and 10 to 16 weeks for aerospace programs.
+After sample approval, production castings can usually be supplied in 10 to 12 weeks for commercial parts and 12 to 16 weeks for aerospace and defense parts.
+Lead times can vary depending on the requirements of each job, so it is best to contact us directly to review the specfics of your part.

 Contact Us to Discuss Your Investment Casting Project